pagyP/azurefirewall-microhack/Student/01-intra-forwarding.md

 ## Introduction

-The first step in our journey will be to take our application and package it as a container image using Docker.
+The first step in our journey will be to take a set up a communication between two spokes virtual network through Azure Firewall.

 ## Description